email: kwamepr@wayne.edu github: robinsonkwame

 About

-In his research, he develops interdisciplinary theory within case-based work across various problem domains.
-His primary investigative techniques are systems building, field studies, and experimental designs.
+As an assistant professor at Wayne State University, Ilitch School of Business, Kwame develops interdisciplinary theory within case-based work across various problem domains.
+His primary investigative techniques are systems building, field studies, and quasi-experimental designs.
 For evaluation he largely uses quantitative and mixed-methods methods.
 Prior to academia he worked for several years in industry as CEO, research engineer, data scientist and machine learning engineer for both government and private corporations.
 Kwame earned his Ph.D. from the University of Michigan in the School of Information.
 His dissertation committee included Dr. Eglash, Dr. Robert, Dr. Guzdial, and Dr. Bennett.

 Publications